gyulanemeth/bluefox.email/email-marketing-concepts/compliance-and-legal-considerations/index.md

 ### CAN-SPAM Act Compliance

-The **CAN-SPAM Act** is the US law governing commercial email — it's an opt-out model built around accurate headers, honest subject lines, a valid postal address, and an easy way to unsubscribe.
+The **CAN-SPAM Act** is the US law governing commercial email: it's an opt-out model built around accurate headers, honest subject lines, a valid postal address, and an easy way to unsubscribe.

 [Read more](/email-marketing-concepts/compliance-and-legal-considerations/can-spam-act)